-When it comes to comforters, little compares to down fill.
-It’s often more expensive, but that fluffy, warm, and breathable bedding offers a level of comfort rarely found with a down alternative comforter.
+When it comes to comforters, little compares to down fill and, while it is often more expensive, that fluffy, warm, and breathable bedding offers a level of comfort rarely found with a down alternative comforter.

-The Egyptian Bedding Siberian Goose Down Comforter is one of the loftiest, most luxurious down comforters I have tried.
-It’s also a good value considering what you are getting.
+The Egyptian Bedding Siberian Goose Down Comforter is one of the loftiest, most luxurious down comforters I have tried, and it is also a good value considering what customers are getting.

-Is this the cozy comforter you’ve been looking for?
-Read on for my full review.
+To find out if this is the cozy comforter we’ve been waiting for, read on for my full Egyptian Bedding review.

-- You like a fluffy comforter.
-With its high fill power and baffle box construction, the Egyptian Bedding Comforter is very lofty.
-It has a cloud-like quality, and even after a good amount of use, the comforter maintains its full body.
+- Those who like a fluffy comforter.
+With its high fill power and baffle box construction, the Egyptian Bedding Comforter is very lofty and, even after a good amount of use, the comforter maintains its full body.

-- You need a quality duvet insert.
+- Those who need a quality duvet insert.
 While this can be used as a stand-alone comforter, it could also make a great duvet insert.
-There are eight tabs stitched around the edge of the comforter, so it can be firmly secured within the duvet cover of your choice.
+There are eight tabs stitched around the edge of the comforter, so it can be firmly secured within the duvet cover of one’s choice.

-- You want a cool weather comforter.
-If you need a comforter to keep you warm during the cooler months, this could be the one for you.
-I felt nice and insulated when I was lying underneath it.
-At the same time, the down fill allowed for some very nice airflow, so I never really felt stifled by the comforter.
+- Those who want a cool-weather comforter.
+For those who need a comforter to keep them warm during the cooler months, this could be a great choice.
+I felt nice and insulated when I was lying underneath it and, at the same time, the down fill allowed for some very nice airflow.

 RELATED: Best Reviewed Comforters

-- You struggle with allergies.
-One of the major risks associated with down comforters is that they may exacerbate your allergies.
-Down can easily trap dust mites, pollen, and other allergens.
-While this comforter is advertised as “hypoallergenic,” it is still worth noting that the down could affect your allergies.
+- Those who struggle with allergies.
+One of the major risks associated with down comforters is that they may exacerbate allergies because down can easily trap dust mites, pollen, and other allergens.
+While this comforter is advertised as “hypoallergenic,” it is still worth noting that the down could affect one’s allergies.

-- You want a budget-friendly comforter.
+- Those who want a budget-friendly comforter.
 While I do think this comforter is a great value (with a current price of $119), it is still sold for a higher price than most down alternative comforters.
-If money is a serious issue, you might want to consider a down alternative.
+If money is a serious issue, it might be worth considering a down alternative.

-- You require a warm weather comforter.
+- People who require a warm-weather comforter.
 The Egyptian Bedding is quite breathable, but it still might be too warm during the summer and warmer months.
 When I tried the comforter on some hotter nights, I did have to move out from beneath it because I was overheating somewhat.
-If you are looking for a comforter for warmer nights, I would consider something lighter.
+People who are looking for a comforter for warmer nights should consider something lighter.

 - The cover is woven with 600 thread count, 100 percent Egyptian cotton.